archtechx/enums/README.md

 ],
 ```

-Or just the underlying primitives for any other use cases:
+Or access the underlying primitives for any other use cases:
 ```php
 public function updateStatus(int $status): void;

 $task->updateStatus(TaskStatus::COMPLETED());
 ```

-Without [having to append](https://twitter.com/archtechx/status/1495158237137494019) `->value` to everything.
+The main point: this is all without [having to append](https://twitter.com/archtechx/status/1495158237137494019) `->value` to everything.

 This approach also has *decent* IDE support.
 You get autosuggestions while typing, and then you just append `()`:
 ```php